H.323 Global Network Config Guide

 Of course, devices may support any number of audio and video codecs and negotiate the use of those codecs.
 The requirements here are the minimal set required to ensure a basic level of interoperability.

-Deployment Options
+Deployment Models

 We will explore each of these deployment options and provide guidance on configuration requirements for each.

-Option 1: Individual Hardware or Software Device(s)
+Model 1: Individual Hardware or Software Device(s)

 This model may also be employed by an enterprise that wishes to locate a Gatekeeper in the public Internet (or in the DMZ with a public address).
-It is the most scalable of all deployment models discussed in this configuration guide, since each terminal is responsible for NAT/FW traversal.
+It is the most scalable of all deployment models discussed in this configuration guide since each terminal is responsible for NAT/FW traversal.

-Option 2: Gatekeeper in the DMZ
+Model 2: Gatekeeper in the DMZ

 In this configuration, the Gatekeeper is responsible for providing the required NAT/FW traversal functionality.
 It should also support H.245 tunneling on behalf of the endpoints.
 This means that the endpoints would not need to provide that functionality directly.